Ibizan Hound Dog Breed

 The Ibizan Hound is believed to have originated from the island of Ibiza, which is located in the Mediterranean Sea, off the coast of Spain.
 The breed was highly prized on the island for their hunting skills and was used to hunt small game such as rabbits and deer.
 They are still used for hunting today and are also popular as a companion dog all over the world.

-See Also Brittany Dog Breed
+See Also Norwich Terrier Dog Breed

 Due to their popularity, the Ibizan Hound has been introduced to several parts of the world, including the United States.
 They are now recognized by the American Kennel Club and are a popular breed for dog shows and as a family pet.